Tel: 07725 041 801

 We will support 30 staff and volunteers in developing the skills to create and deliver accessible storytelling sessions based on existing literature through a mixture of formal training, shadowing and co-facilitation.
 By the end of the project Kirklees Libraries will be fully equipped to work inclusively across the service.

 Lempen Puppet Theatre tour internationally as well as producing the Skipton Puppet Festival in our neck of the woods.

 We will be working with them as they develop their new show to explore how it can be made accessible for audiences with learning disabilities in an age appropriate way.

 It's great to be making more organisations and work inclusive within our region and continue the work we began in our 'Beyond Ramps' initiative.

 Developing Touring Installations

-Following on from our successful partnerships with Buffalo Collective and Leeds Libraries we are developing touring multi-sensory installations that brings classic literature to life for children and young people with complex needs.
-With funding from Arts Council England we will work with photographer and film-maker Phoebe Henry and a group of young people to re-imagine Dylan Thomas’s ‘Under Milk Wood’ to create an immersive installation ‘Echoes of Milk Wood’.
-This installation will include sound, lighting and projection along with touch, taste and smell aspects and will be toured to 60 other young people.
+Following on from our successful partnership with Buffalo Collective and Leeds Libraries (https://vimeo.com/155363375) we developed a touring multi-sensory installation that brings classic literature to life for children and young people with complex needs.
+With funding from Arts Council England and Jimbo’s Fund we worked with photographer and film-maker Phoebe Henry and a group of young people to re-imagine Dylan Thomas’s ‘Under Milk Wood’ to create an immersive installation ‘Echoes of Milk Wood’.
+The installation included sound, lighting and projection along with touch, taste and smell aspects and toured to 60 other young people.

 Leeds Libraries and Buffalo Collective